 How do I create a SQL Backup Pro Hosted Storage account?

 To create a SQL Backup Pro Hosted Storage account, go to http://sqlbackup.red-gate.com.
-You will need to install SQL Backup 7.3 and link a SQL Server to your account to be able to copy backups to hosted storage.
+You will need to install SQL Backup 7.3 or later and link a SQL Server to your account to be able to copy backups to hosted storage.

 You can download the latest version of SQL Backup from the Red Gate website.

 For more information about linking accounts and copying backups to hosted storage, see Backing up to hosted storage.

 Is my SQL Backup Pro Hosted Storage account the same as my Red Gate account?